-Whole Foods Market’s Organizational Culture Analysis
+Whole Foods’ Organizational Culture (An Analysis)

-Features of Whole Foods Market’s Organizational Culture
+Whole Foods’ Organizational Culture Characteristics

 1. Focus on teams